-After three days of intense wars, they successfully defeated the king’s well-trained main force, captured the rebel king, and achieved the final success.
+After three days of intense wars, they successfully defeated the king’s well-trained main force, captured the rebel king, and achieved final success.

-This king had been preparing the rebellion for a decade and stocked a large amount of money, well-trained soldiers, and weapons, but failed within a month after he initiated the war.
+This king had been preparing for the rebellion for a decade and stocked a large amount of money, well-trained soldiers, and weapons, but failed within a month after he initiated the war.

 Wang Yangming, however, used only a seal, organized an army, and defeated the king decisively and efficiently, all by himself.

 A few years later, his father passed away, so he resigned from his political position and went back to his hometown.

 During his mourning period, he also established some schools to teach his philosophy and wrote many brilliant books to further present his ideas.